SanTechIT/CS180PRJ4/README.md

 - MAJOR: You can log into any account with any password.
 We don't have authentication.
 - MAJOR: Posts don't show up correctly!
 Only posts that are a reply to a post with ID 0 show up, everything else doesn't show.
 - non-major: teacher can't logout from ViewIndividualStudent menu, only go "back" (effect of loop design)
+- MAJOR: in ViewIndividualStudent, each of the student's posts shows up twice
+- MAJOR: students have multiple IDs? does each student exist twice in USER_LIST?
+    - eg. in Tests.java, Alice has both ID 2 and ID 3
 - MAJOR: Deleting a post from the ViewIndividualStudent menu causes the program to crash sometimes, don't know why (example below)
-- MAJOR: in ViewIndividualStudent, each of the student's posts shows up twice

 ```
 Commands: back, reply [num], edit [num], delete [num], grade [num], logout